-Mardi Gras/Fat Tuesday and the Beginning of Lent (Sometimes in February)
+Mardi Gras/Fat Tuesday and the Beginning of Lent (February or March)

 Mardi Gras (also called Carnival or Fat Tuesday) festivities are plentiful in the USA, but most especially in New Orleans.
 New Orleans holds the biggest and most popular celebration before Lent.
 On the Tuesday before Ash Wednesday, which marks the official beginning of Lent, Christians celebrate and party before a 40-day solemn period.
 Mardi Gras is usually in February but sometimes falls in March depending on the year.

-Though New Orleans has the biggest Mardi Gras celebration, there are plenty of fun events and parades for the holiday happening across the country in cities like St. Louis, Orlando, and more.
+Though New Orleans has the biggest Mardi Gras celebration, there are plenty of fun events and parades for the holiday happening across the country in cities like Mobile, St. Louis, Orlando, and more.

 Easter (March or April)

 While the United States is a secular country, some businesses and schools will close on the Good Friday before Easter Sunday or the Monday after (Easter Monday).
 While Mardi Gras marks the beginning of Lent, Easter marks the end of it, which of course calls for another big celebration.

 One of the nation’s biggest Easter-related festivities is the White House Easter Egg Roll, held on the South Lawn of the White House.
 Tickets to the Easter Egg Roll are free but limited and available only via a lottery system on the White House website.
 The date of Easter each year is not set and is sometimes in April.